aleroses/English/Others/vocabulary.md

 - Andrea didn't come on time: Andrea no llegó a tiempo:
 - Who wanted more juice? ¿Quién quería más jugo?
 - I stopped smoking last year.
 Yo dejé de fumar el año pasado.
+- We weren't thirsty at breakfast.
+- My aunt and uncle weren't tired.